Badhl al-Majhud: Reception

 Yahya Naqshbandi writes about the style of explanation in the book Badhl Al-Majhud Fi Hall Abi Dawud.
 He notes that during the time this book was written, the scientific taste of the region was generally inclined towards jurisprudence and fundamental topics.
 However, Badhl Al-Majhud presents discussions in both the style of jurisprudence and hadith, which is a unique feature of Shah Waliullah Dehlawi's work.

+It was stated by Ashraf Ali Thanwi that he found this book to be sufficient in explaining the subject of sanad (chain of narrators), satisfactory in terms of fiqh, and detailed in the discussion of logical and Sharʿi proofs.
+Abdel-Halim Mahmoud, the former Grand Imam of al-Azhar, was requested to write a few introductory words for this book.
+He remarked, "This book does not require any introduction."